pnst1987/Taftan-thermal-anomaly-detection/README.md

 # Taftan-thermal-anomaly-detection
-AI-driven detection of persistent thermal anomalies in the Taftan volcanic complex using Landsat 8 and Google Earth Engine.
+AI-driven detection of persistent thermal anomalies in the Taftan volcanic complex using Landsat 8

 **Author:** Peyman Namdarsehat